irena-flextool/flextool/docs/install_toolbox.md

 ## Updating IRENA FlexTool

-### New update version (release 3.1.4 or later):
+### Updates for version 3.1.4 or later:
-Update of IRENA FlexTool to the latest version is done as follows:

-- Start anaconda prompt
+- Start anaconda/miniconda prompt
 - `conda activate flextool` (or whatever is your conda environment name for IRENA FlexTool)

-If using Toolbox, start by updating it:
+If using Spine Toolbox, start by updating Spine Toolbox:

 - cd to the repository folder Spine-Toolbox, where you cloned it.
 For example `cd C:\Users\YourUser\Documents\Spine-Toolbox`